moran1986/TexasHoldEm_Poker/README.md

 This was my term project for a six-week summer course at Pasadena City College called Python Programming.
 It took around a week to complete.
 Challenges included managing the pot, assessing players' hands, and processing player commands (i.e. bet, call, all in, fold).

+Please see stills 1,2,3,4, & 5 to see how the program runs.